kbaggen/SPINDELMATE/README.md

 ### Parts needed
 An ESP32, a usb cord and a TickTax box to hold it all, and ensure some moisture protection.
 Currently, it have been tested with ESP32 DevKit1, ESP32S NodeMCU, and Wemos ESP32 D1 Mini (se more below).
-If you wish to use the TempControl function you will need Shelly Plugs and/or Sonoff Plus in DIY mode (se more below).
+If you wish to use the TempControl function you will need Plugs from Tasmota, Shelly and/or Sonoff in DIY mode (se more below).

 ### Installing and Download